nervosnetwork/rfcs/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md

     <valid signature for public key hash B>
 ```

 Here we are depositing 1 UDT to the anyone-can-pay cell.
-Because theres no extra arguments in the anyone-can-pay lock script except a public key hash, the cell enforces no minimum on the CKByte or UDT one can transfer, a transfer of 1 UDT will be accepted here.
+Because there are no extra arguments in the anyone-can-pay lock script except a public key hash, the cell enforces no minimum on the CKByte or UDT one can transfer, a transfer of 1 UDT will be accepted here.

 ### Unlock via CKByte Payment With Minimums